timothyhull/breadpool-champs-app/docs/index.md

         </figcaption>
     </figure>

-??? whistle "OPR-Specific"
+??? whistle "OPR-Specific :material-cursor-default-click:"

-    === "What I Bring To A Crew"
+    === "What I Bring To A Crew :material-cursor-default-click:"

         As an OPR, you can expect me to consistently exhibit and excel at: